rafael-santiago/kryptos/doc/CODESTYLE.md

 ### "Strings" terminator

 ``0`` <- This is a "string" terminator.
-But try not to be dependent of them, if you can pass the amount of bytes, pass it!
+But try not to be dependent of it, if you can pass the amount of bytes, pass it!

 ### Gotos